3rd CIJ Logan Symposium

 Jim Risen, a best-selling author and former New York Times reporter, is The Intercept’s senior national security correspondent, based in Washington, D.C.
 He won the 2006 Pulitzer Prize for National Reporting for his stories about the National Security Agency’s domestic spying program, and he was a member of the reporting team that won the 2002 Pulitzer Prize for Explanatory Reporting for coverage of the September 11 attacks and terrorism.

-Jane Bradley is an award-winning investigations correspondent for BuzzFeed News and Pulitzer Prize finalist for an investigative series on fourteen suspicious Russia-linked deaths on British soil.
-Former BBC Journalism Trainee before becoming one of the youngest senior broadcast journalists at the BBC at 24 and going on to work as a producer for Panorama.
+Jane Bradley is the UK investigative correspondent for The New York Times, and an award-winning investigations correspondent for BuzzFeed News and Pulitzer Prize finalist for an investigative series on fourteen suspicious Russia-linked deaths on British soil.

 Jesselyn Radack is a national security and human rights attorney known for her defense of whistleblowers, journalists, and hacktivists.
 She has represented National Security Agency whistleblowers Edward Snowden and Thomas Drake.